Ayurvedic Health || Healing Pitta

 General recommendations to counteract Pitta (for Pitta individuals and during Pitta seasons) include practices that are the opposite of heat, sharpness and liquid oiliness:

-• COOL and CALM: Favor cooling, hydrating foods like cucumbers, leafy greens, aloe vera, and sweet fruits.
-Minimize spicy, oily, and salty foods which can aggravate Pitta.
-Activities like swimming, cool showers, meditation, and relaxing in the shade also pacify Pitta.
+• COOL and CALM: Favour cooling, hydrating foods like cucumbers, leafy greens, aloe vera, and sweet fruits.
+Minimize spicy, oily, and salty foods, as they can aggravate Pitta dosha.
+Activities such as swimming, taking cool showers, meditation, and relaxing in the shade also help pacify Pitta.

-• SLOW DOWN and REDUCE STRESS: Embrace non-competitive activities and avoid overscheduling yourself.
-Use practices like spending time in nature, yoga nidra and restorative yoga to calm the nervous system.
+• SLOW DOWN and REDUCE STRESS: Embrace non-competitive activities and avoid over-scheduling yourself.
+Practice techniques such as spending time in nature, yoga nidra, and restorative yoga to calm the nervous system.

 Specific Practices for the Sites of Pitta

-Pitta is present all over the body, but in addition to the general suggestions above, we can focus our attention on the areas and systems where the qualities of fire and water are most prominent.
+Pitta is present throughout the body, but in addition to the general suggestions above, we can focus our attention on the areas and systems where the qualities of fire and water are most pronounced.
 Let’s explore a few below:

 EYES

 One of Pitta’s primary sites is the eyes.
-Pitta governs vision and the ability to perceive light.
+Pitta governs vision and the perception of light.
 It is responsible for maintaining eye health and clarity.
 When balanced, you can see clearly; however, when out of balance, there can be redness, inflammation, irritation, sensitivity to light, and vision problems.

 In Ayurveda, washing the eyes maintains eye health, soothes eye strain, and alleviates various eye-related issues.
-The cool liquid clears out pollutants and other irritants that may have accumulated in the eyes and keeps the eyes hydrated, reducing dryness and discomfort.
-It is considered an important part of daily self-care and particularly important for individuals who spend long hours in front of screens or under artificial lighting.
+The cool liquid clears out pollutants and other irritants that may have accumulated in the eyes, keeping them hydrated and reducing dryness and discomfort.
+It is considered an essential part of daily self-care, particularly important for individuals who spend long hours in front of screens or under artificial lighting.

 Here’s how to perform Ayurvedic eye washing:

 Use clean, filtered, or distilled water.
-Occasionally, herbal decoctions made from Ayurvedic herbs like Triphala are used (do not use essential oils for this purpose).
+Occasionally, herbal decoctions made from Ayurvedic herbs, such as Triphala, are used (do not use essential oils for this purpose).
 Ensure the water or herbal solution is at room temperature or slightly cool, never hot.

 • Eye Cup or Eye Wash Station

-One version of this practice involves using a specific eye cup or bowl available at pharmacies or Ayurvedic stores.
-In this practice, you submerge the eye in water, then eye movements are performed.
+One version of this practice involves using a specific eye cup or bowl, which can be purchased at pharmacies or Ayurvedic stores.
+In this practice, you submerge the eye in water, then perform eye movements.
 If you are new to this practice, I recommend the following simplified version:

 • Simplified Eye Washing Practice: